-My family and I are probably a few years into our attempt at eating a cleaner diet, hoping to have a positive impact on our health, as well as the overall environment.
+My family and I are probably a few years into our attempt at eating a cleaner diet, hoping to have both a positive impact on our health, as well as the overall food production environment.
 And to further both ends, I believe it is important to consume the highest quality proteins whenever possible.

 When it comes to seafood, that often (but not always) means wild sourced and not farmed.
 Of course, price has a lot to do with what I buy any given day at the grocery, but when I can find wild caught shrimp on sale, then my mind starts thinking that it’s time for me to fire up my butter garlic shrimp recipe!

 As with many of my recipes, this butter garlic shrimp recipe has one main ingredient, which I want to source properly, which is sometimes harder to do that it should be, and then quite a few other lesser used ingredients, which are both easier to find and maybe less important that they be of the utmost highest quality.

 Let’s start with the easy ingredients here, butter first!
 Grassfed butter all the way.
 Ok, I understand the butter itself is not fed grass, but butter made from grass eating cows is so much better for you than from grain fed cows, and it isn’t even close!
 Use real yellow butter, not the pale white butter so easily found in the grocery store, and definitely stay away from fake butters and margarines!
 Plus, if you want your sauce from this dish to be rich and luxurious, you owe it to yourself, and your body, to use the best butter you can find!